 Believe it or not Franchising is not a new concept.
-Even though Franchising probably brings up images of McDonals or Subway the concept has been around for hundreds of years.
+Even though Franchising probably brings up images of McDonalds or Subway the concept has been around for hundreds of years.

-Considering the words Franchisee, Franchisor, and Royalty are used it should be no surprise that the concept of franchising started in medieval times.
-Lords would provide the rights to certain individuals to conduct commercial activities on their lands and they would owe a royalty in exchange for the right to operate in the Lord's territory.
+Considering the words Franchisee, Franchisor, and Royalty are used it should be no surprise that the concept of franchising began in medieval times.
+Lords would provide the rights to certain individuals to conduct commercial activities on their lands and they would owe a royalty in exchange for the right to operate in the lord's territory.

 For many years franchising was any business arrangement in which someone was provided the right to use a firm’s business model and it’s marks for a prescribed period of time typically in exchange for up front fees and a continuing payment (Royalty).

-In the modern era things are a bit more exact.
-Many countries and their territories/states now regulate franchising and therefore provide a definition of what a franchise is to ensure there is no confusion (many business models are similar).
-In the United States franchising is regulated by the Federal Trade Commission (FTC) and they provide their own definition:
+Many countries and their territories/states now regulate franchising and therefore provide a definition of what a franchise is to ensure there is no confusion (other business models like licensing are similar).
+In the United States franchising is regulated by the Federal Trade Commission (FTC) who define franchises as:

 a commercial business arrangement is a “franchise” if it satisfies three definitional elements.

 (1) promise to provide a trademark or other commercial symbol;

 (2) promise to exercise significant control or provide significant assistance in the operation of the business; and

 (3) require a minimum payment of at least $500 during the first six months of operations.